The Best Retinol Eye Creams For Wrinkles, Dark Circles & Under-Eye Bags

 The Inkey List Retinol Eye Cream - Best Affordable Retinol Eye Cream

 If you have sensitive eyes but you’re on a budget, this is worth a shot.
-It’s by no means a dupe.
-But it’s also sustained release.
+It’s beginner-friendly because it’s made with encapsulated retinol for sustained release of the ingredient.
 Because of that, it’s less likely to irritate.
-And it has a very emollient base, almost like a balm, which also reduces the likelihood of irritation too.
+It has a very emollient base, almost like a balm, which also reduces the likelihood of irritation.

 And it has glycerin and hyaluronic acid as humectants to attract water as well.
 Texture-wise, it’s great for dry under-eyes that tend to look flaky.
 So while gently softening wrinkles around the eyes with slow-release retinol, you don’t need to deal with dry, irritated skin under the eyes.